tychovbh/laravel-package-skeleton/README.md

 Laravel Package Skeleton is created by, and is maintained by Tycho, and is a Laravel/Lumen package to create new packages.
 Feel free to check out the [change log](CHANGELOG.md), [releases](https://github.com/tychovbh/laravel-package-skeleton/releases), [license](LICENSE.md), and [contribution guidelines](CONTRIBUTING.md)

 ## Install
+Install through composer

+    composer require --dev tychovbh/laravel-package-skeleton

+Run the setup this will create a folder bootstrap/cache.
+Do not remove this folder at any time

+    php vendor/tychovbh/laravel-package-skeleton/setup

+All Laravel Artisan commands are now available, use the following one to install a package:

+    php artisan make:skeleton

+You will be ask a few questions that will be needed to generate your composer.json file and Service Provider.

 ## Usage

+You are now setup to develop your package with.
+The package comes with [orchestra/testbench](https://github.com/orchestral/testbench) for writing test cases.
+But you can decide to use whatever you desire.

+Use artisan to generate your controllers, models, migrations etc.

+If included during skelleton creation:
+- routes should be located in `{project_root}/routes`
+- views should be located in `{project_root}/views`
+- config should be located in `{project_root}/config`

 ## Change log